bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 **Categorize the audience:** Figure out if the audience is B2B (business-to-business), B2C (business-to-consumer), or internal employees.
 This affects how the client should design, function, and communicate about their product.

-For example, B2B products might need strong data integration and have different priorities than B2C products, which often focus more on looks and ease of use.
+B2B refers to transactions, products, or services that are sold from one business to another.
+In the context of software and applications, B2B solutions are developed specifically to meet the needs of businesses or organizations, rather than individual consumers.
+These applications are designed to solve business problems, improve efficiency, streamline operations, or facilitate business processes.

+B2C refers to transactions, products, or services that are sold directly from a business to individual consumers.
+B2C applications are designed with the end-user in mind, focusing on delivering value, convenience, and a positive user experience.
+These applications are typically aimed at a broad audience and are used for personal rather than professional purposes.

+Internal applications are software tools designed specifically for use within an organization.
+These apps are built to support the organization’s internal processes, streamline operations, and improve employee productivity.
+Unlike B2B and B2C applications, internal apps are not sold externally; they are intended solely for use by the company’s employees.

-**Understand the audience’s priorities:** Look at how the type of audience affects your product’s design and functionality.
+**Understand the audience’s priorities:** Look at how the type of audience affects the product’s design and functionality.

-For example, tools for employees might prioritize efficiency and integration with existing systems, while products for consumers might focus on user engagement and customer support.
-Knowing these dynamics helps create products that fit into the users’ daily routines and workflows.
+B2B products may prioritize security, handling large amounts of data, integrating with other systems, complying with government regulations, etc.

+B2C products may prioritize performance, SEO, loyalty, etc.

+Internal products may prioritize specific employee workflows, role-based access, flexibility in searching and viewing data, etc.

 Tips and techniques: